DeepakDahiya/express-core/components/brave_ads/core/internal/serving/prediction/model_based/README.md

 # Model Based Prediction

-Predict a creative ad to deliver to the user using model based prediction.
+Predict a creative ad to deliver to the user.

 Please add to it!